kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

 CorsAllowHeaders: "Authorization,Content-Type,*"
 ```

+**Decision**
+\
+We have decided that the go to default values should be empty, meaning secure-by-default configuration.
+The transition to that that default should be gradual, with staying with current CORS configration for now.

 ### CORS headers sanitization

 Another thing is that if the workload will provide CORS headers by it's own, Istio Ingress Gateway will NOT sanitize/change the CORS headers unless the request origin matches any of those that are set up in `AllowOrigins` VirtualService configuration.
 This is a possible security risk, because it might not be expected that the server response will contain different headers than those defined in the APIRule.

 ```yaml
 apiVersion: networking.istio.io/v1beta1